 “We try to find out about a person’s life and what they eat to match their insulin to that,” Sisson says.

 One important component of using insulin is getting the dose right.
-If it’s not right, you could develop low blood sugar, or hypoglycemia.
+If you take too much insulin, you could develop low blood sugar, or hypoglycemia.
 “It can happen if a higher-than-necessary dose of insulin is taken after skipping a meal or sometimes when other oral hypoglycemic medications are used inappropriately,” Akhter says.

 Possible Side Effects of Insulin

 Low blood sugar is the most common and serious side effect of insulin — and the risk is higher in those receiving continuous insulin therapy, Kagan says.
-That’s why you need to consult your doctor or a certified diabetes educator to get a better handle on using insulin if you are required to take it.
+That’s why you need to consult your doctor to get a better handle on using insulin if you are required to take it.

 Another possible side effect is something called lipohypertrophy, or extra lumps of fat under the skin around a commonly used injection site.
 That can occur if you don’t rotate your injection site.
 “It may be unsightly, mildly painful and may change the timing and completeness of insulin action,” Kagan says.